mtottenh/netanvil-rs/docs/section-2-2-request-scheduler.md

     pub scheduled_time: Instant,
     /// Whether this is a warmup request (not counted in stats) pub is_warmup: bool,
+    /// Whether this request should be sampled for detailed analysis
+    /// Decision made at scheduling time for unbiased sampling pub should_sample: bool,
 }

 /// Types of request schedulers